radicle-dev/old.radicle.xyz/content/blog/radicle-architecture.md

 Secondly, because the radicle daemon is just an HTTP server, this opens the possibility of creating websites using your machine as a data layer.

-*Note: This can only be accomplished manually at present, however, we aim to automate and simplify this process in the future.*
+*Note: This can only be accomplished manually at present.
+We aim to automate and simplify this process in the future.*

 How does the pointer work?
 We back it with an IPNS pointer.
 IPNS